Kaz-bits/cuevaslab-procotols/FRET/README.md

 a. do not erase any information
 b. do not erase any name in the file
-c. maintain the row and columns that appear in the file
+c. maintain the rows and columns that appear in the file
 d. be sure that the first sheet of the file corresponds to the previous data
 e. the name "Well" must appear in the ten (10) row (this is important)